datahub-project/datahub/docs/api/graphql/querying-entities.md

-# Querying Entities
+# Querying Metadata Entities

-### Learn how to fetch & update Entities in your Metadata Graph programmatically.
+### Learn how to fetch & update Entities in your Metadata Graph programmatically

 ## Queries: Reading an Entity